 "I miss you, please come visit me,” she said.

 "No, don’t worry.
 I'm doing okay, just finish your studies and come back and everything will be fine.
 I am 100 percent sure," he replied.

 "No, please come here.
 I am so depressed.
 Just come visit me, then we will talk some more," Afashe said pleadingly.

 After some resistance, Abdo consented and flew to Minneapolis in October 2011.

 Jazairi continued to stay in Damascus, unwilling to leave his country and would continue to be in Syria for another year.
 Around the same time that Abdo left Syria, Jazairi had brought together four of his closest friends to coordinate ways they could contribute to the revolution.
 When rebels took arms against the security forces, Jazairi did not join the Free Syrian Army.

-"I just couldn't fight or kill anyone," Jazairi stated. " So I took the humanitarian route."
+"I just couldn't fight or kill anyone," Jazairi said. " So I took the humanitarian route."

-By Jan.
-2012, violence had escalated.
-President Bashar al-Assad began large-scale bombing operations to discourage the rebels, consequently resulting in the destruction of many homes and lives of innocent civilians.
+By January 2012, violence had escalated.
+President Bashar al-Assad began large-scale bombing operations to discourage the rebels, resulting in the destruction of countless homes and lives of innocent civilians.